-This is the same process that sales team are already doing in tracking revenue ‘coverage’ in systems such as Salesforce.
+This is the same process that sales team are already carrying out in tracking revenue ‘coverage’ in systems such as Salesforce.
 Talent leaders can leverage Beamery to help their recruiting process become even more predictable than revenue.

 One important source of value from this partnership is the ability to learn from all recruiting and talent data.
 To become truly proactive, the talent team needs all candidate and employee data to be integrated – and the team members to be empowered to use it, analyse it, draw insights from it, and treat it like currency.

-You can learn more about the details of the Beamery Workday integration by reaching out directly to email@example.com, or by requesting a demo.
+You can learn more about the details of the Beamery Workday integration by requesting a demo.

 “Beamery and Workday share a commitment to deliver cutting-edge solutions that allow organizations to take a more strategic approach to talent acquisition.
 By partnering, Workday and Beamery will be able to help customers more effectively engage future talent with personalized experiences, so they can attract the best candidates in order to help their businesses grow and compete in the future.” – Leighanne Levensaler, SVP, Corporate Strategy and Managing Director & Co-head, Workday Ventures